Discover High School Mentorship Programs

 The route to becoming a high school mentor largely depends on the organization you choose to volunteer through.
-Some programs require volunteers to submit applications showing relevant experience, while others allow anyone who is interested.
+Some programs require volunteers to submit applications showing relevant experience, while others allow anyone who is interested to join.
 Once accepted into a mentoring program, volunteers typically undergo a short training period.

-It's crucial for high school mentors to have skills that are valuable to their mentees.
+It's crucial for high school mentors to possess skills that are valuable to their mentees.
 Aside from career-specific skills, mentors should be active listeners who can display empathy and understanding.
-They should also be good communicators who can think critically and solve problems creatively.
+They should also be strong communicators who can think critically and solve problems creatively.

 Successful high school mentor programs facilitate personal growth through quality relationship building.
 Evidence-based programs that allow for flexibility while still maintaining a level of structure are often the most effective.
 Programs should have clearly defined steps that can help mentees reach their goals.